Pages

 Sunday, 16 March 2025

-Dalston's "Creative Quarter" and community Eastern Curve Garden are officially at risk
+Dalston's "Creative Quarter" and community Eastern Curve Garden are again officially at risk

 10 -14 Ashwin Street was designed by the eminent Victorian architect Edwin Horne in 1870.
 The frontages have decorative brick, stone and iron work detailing although these are presently disfigured by shabby white paint.
 Edwin Horne's other houses in Ashwin Street were demolished by World War II bombs and in 2010 by Hackney Council.
 He also designed the Reeves and Son Artists Colourworks at 18-22 Ashwin Street and the stations at Hackney Central and Grade II Listed Camden Road.

 To the rear of 14 Ashwin St is the former engineering works of Tyer & Co who, in 1852, invented the railway signalling system which was adopted throughout the UK and in France.
-Consultant's instructed by Hackney consider this former factory is of HIGH historic value as forming part of Hackney's industrial legacy.
+Consultants, instructed by Hackney, reported that this former factory is of HIGH historic value as forming part of Hackney's industrial legacy.

 Entrance to Ashwin St. off Dalston Lane around 1900 - the Railway Tavern's design is also attributed to Edwin Horne

-10-14 Ashwin Street has a long association with cultural uses.
-Between 1985 and 1994 it was occupied by the registered charity, Pyramid Arts Development.
-Pyramid had raised government and charitable grants to buy and renovate the building for teaching and promoting performance arts.
-The former Government Minster Sir George Young 6th Baronet personally visited to wish them well - as archive film footage reveals.
-But for a mysterious reason the buildings were bought in the Council's, and not Pyramid's, name.
-Hackney seems to think there are now no charitable or other constraints against sale.
-The buildings have a strong cultural and architectural legacy, but these have yet to be appropriately valued.
+Between 1985 and 1994 the buildings were occupied by the registered charity, Pyramid Arts Development.
+Pyramid had raised government and charitable grants to buy and renovate the building particularly for the Black community to teach and promote performance arts.
+The former Government Minster Sir George Young 6th Baronet personally visited to wish them well - as achive film footage reveals.
+But for some mysterious reason the buildings were bought in the Council's, and not in Pyramid's, name.
+Hackney seems to think there are now no charitable or other constraints against their sale.

-Pyramid's musicians included the Grammy Award nominee Steve Marshall, Lee 'Scratch' Perry and the American jazz prodigy Clifford Jarvis who mentored many British jazz musicians there include Courtney Pine - a founder of the Jazz Warriors.
-Also in 1985, Deborah Baddoo MBE opened a dance studio there which focussed on promoting Black dancers and choreographers internationally.
-Since 2005, under V22's management, many eminent visual artists have benefitted from the studio facilities including Dame Phyllida Barlow DBE RA, Fernando Marques Penteado, Peter KennardFergal Stapleton and others.
+Pyramid's musicians included the Grammy Award nominee Steve Marshall, Lee 'Scratch' Perry and the American jazz prodigy Clifford Jarvis who mentored many British jazz musicians there.
+Early participants included internationally acclaimed Courtney Pine - a founder of the Jazz Warriors.
+Also in 1985, Deborah Baddoo MBE opened a dance studio there which focussed on dance and choreography.
+Since 2005, under V22's ongoing studio management, many eminent visual artists have benefitted from the facilities including Dame Phyllida Barlow DBE RA, Fernando Marques Penteado, Peter KennardFergal Stapleton and others.

 What can you do about this?

 This short 2018 film "Dalston Arts 150" reveals Dalston's 150 year long association with the arts and Hackney's original plan to sell off Dalston's Cultural Quarter sites to "maximise capital value and rental revenue for the Council".
-That plan could now being realised - the privatisation of public cultural spaces.
+That plan could now be realised - the privatisation and loss of public cultural spaces.

 No comments: